christophersanborn/dev.bitshares.works/docs/bts_guide/tutorials/confidential-transactions.rst

 public account to a friend's public account using confidential transactions in the middle.
 Tracing will reveal the connection between you and your friend.
-Your friend would be best advised to keep the balance blinded, and attempt to spend it on to yet another third party *without* unblinding it to a public account.
+Your friend would be best advised to keep the balance blinded, and attempt to spend it on to yet another party *without* unblinding it to a public account.
 The more it is spent between parties, and mixed with funds from other parties, the less useful information will be revealed by tracing.